 Elise has wide-ranging, in-the-trenches experience in public speaking, facing the media, and managing crisis communication.
 She is mayor of the South Carolina town of Cayce, a position she’s held since 2008.
 She’s eager to recruit others to run for office and was asked to give a TED Talk on the subject.
-A University of South Carolina adjunct faculty, she teaches in the School of Public Health and the Honors College.
+As a University of South Carolina adjunct faculty, she's taught in the School of Public Health, Department of Political Science, and the Honors College.

-Emily's work as an actor, speech coach, theater director and teacher makes her a perfect fit for The Buckley School.
-While teaching at Conder Arts Integrated School, she built a theater program from the ground up, then went on to coach high school students in writing and delivery for Inspire Speech.
-An Erskine College graduate, she has appeared on stage in many roles, including our favorite--playing Jo in Little Women.
+Emily's work as an actor, speech coach, theater director, and teacher makes her a perfect fit for The Buckley School.
+While teaching at Conder Arts Integrated School, she built a theater program from the ground up, then went on to coach high school students in writing and delivery for speech competitions.
+An Erskine College graduate, she has appeared on stage in many roles, including our favorite - playing Jo in Little Women.

 An award-winning writer, newspaper editor, and publisher, Glenn developed the media training module for our Executive Seminar and frequently coaches company executives and corporate teams preparing to face the media.
 Glenn also finds himself answering reporters’ questions and knows what it takes to win over the media: He’s owner of an outdoor adventure company in Acadia, Maine, that has been featured in major newspapers and magazines.

 A public affairs consultant based in Washington, D.C., Scott has directed communication for the U.S. Department of Veterans Affairs, worked for the Republican National Committee press office, and managed accounts for a crisis communications firm.
 Scott has also reported for NPR and United Press International.